astampoulis/makam/examples/paper/05-type-synonyms.md

   (x:A -> structural_recursion Rec x x -> structural_recursion Rec (X x) (Y x)).
 ```

 We are done!
-Now we can define `teq` using `structural_recursion`, only defining
+Now we can define `teq` using `structural_recursion`, through
-the non-trivial cases:
+an auxiliary predicate called `teq_aux`.
+We only need to define the non-trivial
+cases for it, using `structural_recursion` for the rest, while tying the
+open recursion knot at the same time:

 ```makam
 teq_aux : [A] A -> A -> prop.